camptocamp/ansible-satellite-collection/README.md

 Some mandatory variables must be set for the role to work as expected see the `role/switch_servers/vars/main.yml` file for their definitions.

 ### update_hosts

+This role allows to update the machines automatically, allowing to hook the process.

 #### Update Hooks